Raggaer/respoe/README.md

 Path of Exile forum client.
 Useful for automating tasks on the Path of Exile website or forum (bots or just gathering data).

+It makes requests and then parses the response to fetch all the needed data.
+The library is separated in three packages:

+- Client: Related to all account features (login, logout, private messages, ...).
+- Forum: Related to all forum data (threads, posts, replying, ...).
+- Util: Related to util methods for developing tools (get XSRF data, get form errors, ...).

 ## Usage

 First get the package: